Brenda Peacock, President

 I have two young children and we enjoy the aspects of active life that Prince George has to offer.

 In 2005 he was the proud recipient of the BCASBO “Larry Ozero Leadership Award”, this award recognizes highest in ethics , competence and leadership contributions towards the profession and its’ membership.
 He is presently a director of the Host Society for the 2015 Canada Winter Games to be hosted by the City of Prince George in February 2015.
 He is the chair of the Sport and Venue Task Force and a member of the Finance and Audit Committee.
 Bryan has been involved in local organizations during his time in Prince George.
 Bryan is a six time grandfather all the grandchildren are under the age of five.

 Fred McLeod, Director

-Fred and Jackie have 3 grown, married children with 6 grandchildren, 5 of whom live in Prince George.
-When he is not playing with the children, Fred enjoys gardening and woodworking.
+Fred and Jackie have 3 grown, married children with 6 grandchildren, all of whom live in Prince George.
+When he is not playing with the children, Fred enjoys gardening and wood working.